idesmar/30-Days-Of-React-Exercises/day17/README.md

 </Route>
 ```
 ##### Outlet Context
-* `context` property allows data to be available on all pages where the `Outlet` is visible.
+* `context` property allows data to be available on all pages where `Outlet` layout is visible.
 * `useOutletContext` is used to extract the `context` object from `Outlet`

 ```js
 /* layouts/ChallengesLayout.js */